All protective services officer (PSO) candidates must ensure that they meet these entry requirements prior to applying.

 As a protective services officer, you will be required to meet the minimum medical requirements in order to safely and effectively perform the role.

 As part of your application, you will be required to undertake a medical evaluation.
 This will include a self-assessment, an examination by a GP, a review of your hearing by an audiologist or audiometrist and your vision by an ophthalmologist or optometrist.

 You may also be requested to provide specialist reports depending on your medical history.

-If you have any concerns regarding your eligibility based on a medical condition, please consult the medical guidelines:
+If you have any concerns regarding your eligibility based on a medical condition, please consult the Medical Standards.

-If your questions are still unanswered, please complete:
+If your question is still unanswered, please complete the following form.